OpenNebula/docs/source/open_cluster_deployment/networking_setup/vlan.rst

 | ``MTU``               | The MTU for the tagged interface and bridge                                                | NO                                     |
 +-----------------------+--------------------------------------------------------------------------------------------+----------------------------------------+

-For example, you can define a *802.1Q Network* with following template:
+For example, you can define a *802.1Q Network* with the following template:

 .. code::